Goliath 1100: Chronology

 The Goliath 1100 appeared at the Geneva Motor Show in March 1957.
 From the outside, it was distinguished from the GP900 by a more modern front grille.

 Later in 1957, the 40 bhp 1100 was joined by the 1100 Luxus version.
 The cars shared the 1094 cc engine displacement, but the Luxus, courtesy of a second carburettor and a higher compression ratio, boasted an output of 55 bhp.
 A maximum speed of 135 km/h compared with 125 km/h claimed for the less powerful car.

 In October 1958, the Goliath 1100 was replaced by the Hansa 1100.
 Hansa had been the brand name used by the business in the 1930s and 1940s.
 The new Hansa 1100 used most of the same body panels, but it now featured sharper tailfins and a kinked chrome strip along the car’s flank.
 An optional Saxomat automatic clutch was offered.

 Other countries

 Established by the family Taubenfeld, according to an agreement signed between it and the Goliath BmgH Werk Bremen, Germany.
-The Hansa 1100 Luxus are made in Argentina by Goliath Hansa Argentina in the city of Villa Constitución, Santa Fe for the 1960–1961 years in three versions: Sedán de Lujo, Combi y Súper cupé Lujo.
+The Hansa 1100 Luxus are made in Argentina by Goliath Hansa Argentina in the city of Villa Constitución, Santa Fe for the 1960–1961 years in three versions: Sedán de Lujo, Combi and Súper cupé Lujo.

-With a capital of $3,350,000, began operations on May 2, 1960, and September 15 began work on the construction of a 19,000 m2 manufacturing plant.
+With a capital of $3,350,000, began operations on May 2, 1960, and September 15 began work on the construction of a 19,000 m² manufacturing plant.